mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 ### Change the background color of a card
 See the example above on [customizing CSS properties in selective components](#overwrite-css-for-selected-components).

-### Change the background color of a container
-XXXX

 ### Change the global font
 The default fonts for a Vizro app are `Inter, sans-serif, Arial, serif`.